Phones squealing like prodded pigs,

 something to do with the deadness of breath

-ve sucked it like juice
+after you’ve sucked it like juice

 from an orange,